Celebrate Canada’s 158th birthday with fun events and activities. Here is a list of things to do during the Canada Day long weekend in St. John’s.

 Signal Hill National Historic Site, St. John’s

 Join us for this presentation as we look to the skies and learn about the celestial bodies visible at different points of the season.
 This event is available on the first and last Sundays of each month, from 1:00-2:00pm and 3:00-4:00pm.
-All sessions will include a 30 minute planetarium film, currently “The Sun: Our Living Star,” and 20 minutes of live show led by Garry Dymond, a member of our Interpretation team.
-Garry will present the night sky, focusing on what we can see during the month right here on the Northeast Avalon.
-This guided virtual tour of the night sky will teach you to spot and identify a number of constellations, stars, planets, and more.
-Show is for ages 5 and up.
+All sessions will include a 30 minute planetarium film and 20 minutes of live show led by Garry Dymond, a member of our Interpretation team.
+Garry is an amateur astronomer with 50 years of experience and is a member of the Royal Astronomical Society of Canada (RASC).
 Details

 St. John’s Farmers’ Market